 The Ukrainian Centre is in the heart of downtown Sudbury at the corner of Elm Street and Notre Dame Avenue.
 The Ukrainian Seniors’ Centre consists of a) The Ukrainian Senior Citizens’ Complex which maintains 35 affordable housing units b) the Ukrainian Seniors’ Club which is the vehicle for maintaining the cultural, linguistic and fundraising efforts of the Centre and c) Barvinok, a 24 hour continuum of care residence for seven seniors.

 The Centre is bordered by the TransCanada Trail and includes Hnatyshyn Park, Altanka Gardens, and Barvinok walk.

 Building on the strengths and accomplishments of Ukrainian Seniors’ Centre, we will pursue opportunities to improve the continuum of services while maintaining the spirit and character of community.

-The mission of the Ukrainian Seniors' Centre of Sudbury is to promote healthy living and involvement in social, cultural, recreational and charitable activities for older adults in a Ukrainian ambiance.
+The mission of the Ukrainian Seniors' Centre of Sudbury is to promote healthy living and involvement in social, cultural, recreational and charitable activities in a Ukrainian ambiance.

 The Centre encourages the teamwork of employees and volunteers so that we can offer our residents and Club members the best services possible enabling them to live a healthy, fulfilling lifestyle.
 Volunteers contribute their unique talents, skills, and knowledge to assist/partner, along with our staff, in the fulfillment of our vision and mission, and to educate the public about the Centre and its benefits.